 APTR advances the work and scholarship of its members and prevention and population health education through member representation on federal and national groups.

-American Journal of Preventive Medicine—APTR official journal publishes articles in the areas of prevention research, teaching, practice and policy.
+The American Journal of Preventive Medicine is the official journal of APTR and publishes articles in the areas of prevention research, teaching, practice and policy.
 Original research is published on interventions aimed at the prevention of chronic and acute disease and the promotion of individual and community health.
 Of particular emphasis are papers that address the primary and secondary prevention of important clinical, behavioral and public health issues such as injury and violence, infectious disease, women's health, smoking, sedentary behaviors and physical activity, nutrition, diabetes, obesity, and alcohol and drug abuse.

 Fellowships and Training

-APTR-CDC Preventive Medicine and Public Health Fellowships—Fellowship opportunities are available to members and their students in public health and preventive medicine interest areas with the Centers for Disease Control and Prevention.
-Fellows will gain leadership experience in public health practice and policy, access to state-of-the-art technology and national databases, and will train with leading experts in the field of preventive medicine and public health.
+APTR-CDC Preventive Medicine and Public Health Fellowships provide opportunities to members and their students in public health and preventive medicine interest areas with the Centers for Disease Control and Prevention.
+Fellows gain leadership experience in public health practice and policy, access to state-of-the-art technology and national databases, and train with leading experts in the field of preventive medicine and public health.

-APTR-ODPHP Prevention Health Policy Residency Rotations—APTR members have access to continuing field placements for Preventive Medicine and Primary Care residents based at the Office of Disease Prevention and Health Promotion (ODPHP) in the Office of the Assistant Secretary for Health within the Office of the Secretary at the U.S. Department of Health and Human Services (HHS).
+APTR-ODPHP Health Policy Residency Rotations in Preventive Medicine offer APTR members access to continuing field placements for Preventive Medicine and Primary Care residents based at the Office of Disease Prevention and Health Promotion (ODPHP) in the Office of the Assistant Secretary for Health within the Office of the Secretary at the U.S. Department of Health and Human Services (HHS).

-APTR members have the opportunity to nationally recognize colleagues,organizations, and programs that have pushed the field to a higher degree of excellence.
+The APTR Awards Program provides the opportunity for APTR members to be nationally recognized for their contributions to preventive medicine and public health education, research, and service.
 Each year, APTR honors the most distinguished individuals and programs in the field of prevention and public health education.
 Through their dedication, the awardees exemplify the goal of advancing education and serving the community.